Travel.State.Gov > International Travel > Country Information > Mali International Travel Information

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Mali.

-MINUSMA and French troops, in collaboration with Malian security forces, are deployed in the country and are conducting counterterrorism operations that target extremist elements.
-However, their presence is not sufficient to counter every threat.
-Extremist groups have attacked UN peacekeepers’ northern base camps in Timbuktu, Gao, and Kidal throughout 2017 and early 2018.
-Attacks by violent Islamist extremist groups have moved beyond the traditional conflict zone in the north to the center and south of the country.
-The area along the border with Burkina Faso, and some remote parts of southern Mali, are increasingly under threat of attack.
+French troops, in collaboration with Malian security forces, conduct counterterrorism operations that target extremist elements.
+However, these foreign forces’ presence is not sufficient to counter every threat.
+Attacks by violent Islamist extremist groups have spread beyond the traditional conflict zone in the north to the center and south of the country.
+The area along the border with Burkina Faso and some remote parts of southern Mali are increasingly under threat of attack.

-In Bamako, there are ongoing threats against hotels, restaurants, and other areas where Westerners congregate On June 18, 2017 terrorists attacked Hotel Kangaba, a popular destination for westerners and expatriates on the outskirts of Bamako, killing five civilians and one Malian first responder.
+In Bamako, hotels, restaurants, and other areas where Westerners congregate may be targeted by extremists.
+On June 18, 2017 terrorists attacked Hotel Kangaba, a popular destination for westerners and expatriates on the outskirts of Bamako, killing five civilians and one Malian first responder.

-Travel Restrictions for U.S. Government Employees: U.S. government employees must seek permission before traveling outside of Bamako and are not allowed to travel outside Bamako after dark.
+Travel Restrictions for U.S. Government Employees: U.S. government employees must seek permission before traveling outside of Bamako.
 They are also prohibited from using public transportation outside of Bamako.
 Although these restrictions do not apply to private U.S. citizens, you should take them into account when traveling in Mali.

 Civil Unrest: Periodic street demonstrations occur throughout Mali.
-Although some are planned and often peaceful, demonstrations can occur spontaneously and turn violent.
+Although some are planned and peaceful, demonstrations can occur spontaneously and turn violent.
 The majority of these are contained by security forces, but U.S. citizens should avoid street demonstrations and maintain security awareness at all times.
+Mali also has been subject to periodic coups, the most recent of which occurred in August 2020.

-Crime: Criminal traffickers of all kinds operate throughout the Sahel, and may respond violently if encountered.
-Violent crimes are not frequent, but U.S. citizens should maintain a vigilant posture in all urban areas.
+Crime: Criminal traffickers of all kinds operate throughout the Sahel and may respond violently if encountered.
+Violent crimes are frequent; U.S. citizens should maintain a vigilant posture in all urban areas.
 There has been a recent uptick in police harassment and violent crime such as armed robbery, armed carjacking, and assault in Bamako.
 There are sporadic reports of nighttime robberies occurring on the roads outside of the capital; tourists should not drive at night (See Travel & Transportation section).

 For Your Safety: